-4. It's not just the weather OUTSIDE that's frightful
+4. It’s not just the weather outside that’s frightful

 Not having to shop in the winter means fewer layers and nicer weather conditions to contend with.
 You also don’t have to worry about stores and banks suddenly closing because of bad weather.
 Besides, it’s much easier to push a full shopping cart when you’re not having to plow through 5-feet of snow across the entire parking lot while your kids scream in your ear to go faster.
-We call this shopping move the downward sled dog.
+We call this shopping move “the downward sled dog.”

-5. Shopping in Your PJs
+5. Shopping in your pajamas

 Many parents don’t have time to shop in-store during the holidays.
 Did we mention that parents are busy?
 I mean we eat 156 meals a year standing up for goodness sake!
 Seriously, there was a study about it and everything.
 The alternative is shopping online.

 Online shopping is the most convenient way to purchase gifts because you can do it from anywhere at any time from your mobile device.
-Product selection is often better online with additional styles and colours to choose from.
+Product selection is often better online, with additional styles and colours to choose from.

 You can conveniently have gifts shipped directly to your house for a small fee or to the nearest store for free.
-Make sure to double check each retailers website for shipping deadlines as they may vary.
+Make sure to double-check each retailer’s website for shipping deadlines as they may vary.

-6. Rocking The Ship Out of Christmas
+6. Rocking the ship out of Christmas